Charlotte Motor Speedway: Bruton Smith and Humpy Wheeler's takeover

-In the mid-1970s, after a successful career in the car dealership business, Smith saw the potential profitability of reacquiring CMS, particularly with the R. J. Reynolds Tobacco Company and its subsidiary Winston sponsoring the NASCAR Cup Series starting in 1970.
-By 1973, Smith had purchased nearly 500,000 shares—a significant increase from his initial 40,000 shares—remarking that he wasn't sure why he acquired so many.
+In the mid-1970s, Smith saw the potential profitability of reacquiring CMS, particularly with the R. J. Reynolds Tobacco Company and its subsidiary, Winston, sponsoring the NASCAR Cup Series starting in 1970.
+By 1973, Smith had purchased nearly 500,000 shares, a significant increase from his initial 40,000 shares.
 In early 1974, despite efforts to block board elections, Smith was elected chairman of the track's board of directors, effectively returning him to a leadership role.
-Howard was appointed as the facility's president, and later that year, he announced a $2.5 million (about $ today) renovation project to enhance the track's appearance and expand seating capacity.
+Howard was appointed as the facility's president, and later that year, he announced a $2.5 million renovation project to enhance the track's appearance and expand seating capacity.

 Humpy Wheeler (pictured in 2010) partnered with Bruton Smith to takeover control of Charlotte Motor Speedway from Richard Howard.

 Throughout 1975, Howard and Smith engaged in a heated battle for control of the organization, exchanging sharp criticisms in the media.
 In January, Howard regained control of the board of directors despite initially threatening to resign.
 By February, Howard criticized Smith for managing the track from Illinois, prompting Smith to accuse him of consolidating power and financial misconduct.
 A major turning point came in July when Smith purchased approximately 80,000 shares from Howard's relatives.
 On August 29, Smith hired H. A. "Humpy" Wheeler, a former public relations executive, as the track's development director.
-Local media speculated that Wheeler’s hiring signaled Smith’s impending takeover.
+Local media speculated that Wheeler's hiring signaled Smith's impending takeover.
 On October 5, The Atlanta Journal-Constitution reported that the upcoming National 500 would likely be Howard's last race associated with the facility, with a final decision expected at the annual stockholders' meeting on January 30, 1976.
 Although Howard initially denied these claims and expressed interest in working as a consultant for Smith, he later admitted on October 23 that he was "99% certain" of leaving.
-At the stockholders' meeting, a tearful Howard officially announced his resignation, giving Smith full control of the facility.
+At the stockholders' meeting, Howard officially announced his resignation, giving Smith full control of the facility.
 Wheeler subsequently assumed the role of president.